mroter93/TeamsHider/README.md

 ## Changelog

 **v.3**
+Adjusted to internal changes in Teams to fix https://github.com/mroter93/TeamsHider/issues/3.
+Also from now on the release will be self-contained (https://github.com/mroter93/TeamsHider/issues/1)

+**v.3**
 Use GetWindowDisplayAffinity to make checking the window title and GetWindows obsolete aswell hiding the right window 100% reliable

 **v.2**